-URL encoder is an online tool that encodes URL text into a human-readable encoded format accurately and quickly.
+URL encoder is an online tool that quickly encodes the given URL text.
 Also, it is more generally used within the Uniform Resource Identifier (URI) set and it includes Uniform Resource Name (URN) and Uniform Resource Locator (URL).
 In addition, it is used in the preparation of data of the "application/x-www-form-urlencoded" media type.

 Even if you are a technical or non-technical person, the URL encoder is very simple to use.
 All you need to do is just type or paste the URL string in the input area and press the "Encode" button.
-As a result, the tool will automatically convert the text string into its URL encoded format and display it below.
+As a result, the tool will automatically convert the text string into its URL encoded format and display on your screen.

 A URL consists of different parts.
 Some are compulsory and others are optional.
 They are discussed below.

 URL encoding is a procedure for translating special characters into the universally accepted format by web servers and browsers.
 Generally, URLs contain ASCII alphanumeric characters and other safe characters like hyphen(-), underscore (_), dot(.), and tilde(~).
 These characters are not changed during the encoding process.

 It's a way to encode reserved, unprintable, or non-ASCII characters in URLs into a safe and secure format that can be further transmitted over the Internet.
 Most importantly, URL encoding is commonly used in HTML form data submission in HTTP requests.
 Also, you can use our URL Encoder to do this encoding process quickly and accurately without any technical knowledge.